yitzchak/loop-iteration-paths/README.md

 ; => ((a b c . d) (b c . d) (c . d) d)
 ```

+New iteration paths were created using `DEFINE-LOOP-PATH` with their
+own prepositions and internal LOOP variables, which could be accessed
+via USING.

 ## Common Lisp LOOP

 The first LOOP for Common Lisp was converted from the Symbolics code
-(LOOP 829) by Glenn Burke as is known as MIT LOOP.
+(LOOP 829) by Glenn Burke and is known as MIT LOOP.
 It included the
 iteration path extension mechanism and the "attachments" default
 path.
 Eventually the default path mechanism and the token THEIR was
 removed.